-quenching mechanism: Physical process other than mechanical damage which limits an excursion spike.
+quenching mechanism; Physical process other than mechanical damage which limits an excursion spike.
 Examples are thermal expansion or microbubble formation in a solution.
-See spike (in prompt power excursion). rad: A unit of absorbed and 1 and $= 10^2$ J/kg of the medium.
-In 1976, the International Conference of hights and Measures adopted the gray as the preferred unit that the unit does but this unit has not appeared in the criticality accident 1^{10} error and 1^{10} which was essentially complete before that date.
-See absorbed dose, gray, and 1^{10} to the training model of the monitor.
+See spike (in prompt power excursion). rad: A unit of absorbed dose; 1 rad = 10^{2} J/kg of the medium.
+In 1976, the International Conference on Weights and Measures adopted the gray as the preferred unit of absorbed dose,5 but this unit has not appeared in the criticality accident literature, which was essentially complete before that date.
+See absorbed dose, gray, and discussion under personnel monitor.

-ramation: In context of criticality safety, alpha particles, beta particles, neutrons, mma rays, and combinations thereof.
-See alpha particle, beta particle, running in neutron, x-ray.
+radiation: In context of criticality safety, alpha particles, beta particles, neutrons, gamma rays, and combinations thereof.
+See alpha particle, beta particle, radiation, neutron, x-ray.

-reactivity: A parameter of a fissile system which is proportional to $1 \cdot 1/k{eff}$.
+reactivity: A parameter of a fissile system which is proportional to $1 - 1/k{eff}$.
 Thus, it is zero if the system is critical, positive if supercritical, and negative if subcritical.
 See dollar, cent, inhour, various units of reactivity, multiplication factor.